 The Christian life is a daily life.
 If the Bereans can read and study God’s Word daily, so can you and I!

-But what if we could go back even farther than that to find out what people say about the Bible?
-These quotes come from Wallbuilders Ministry:
+But what if we could go back even farther than seventy or eighty years and find out what people said about the Bible?
+These quotes come from Wallbuilder’s Ministry:

 Until the nets are full,